 For those who smoke tobacco, the holiday season can be full of stressors and triggers.
 Individuals who are in the process of quitting or cutting back on smoking during the holidays can find it difficult to remain committed.
 But, staying tobacco free during the holidays isn’t impossible – with the right support and resources.
 No one knows this better than the coaches at Pelago, a confidential, virtual tobacco cessation program.
 Quit Coaches provide personalized, unlimited support to individuals in the Pelago tobacco cessation program – helping them to understand behaviors and overcome challenges throughout their journey.
 As specialists in tobacco addiction, Pelago coaches are an invaluable extension to an individual’s efforts to remain tobacco free, especially during a fraught season, and are often turned to during particularly challenging times.

 In an effort to help individuals remain committed to their goals this holiday season, the Quit Coaches compiled this list of tips to staying tobacco free.

 Ensure you have enough patches & gum to last through the holidays and continue to use these to help manage the desire for nicotine.

-Find out if your employer offers tobacco cessation resources like Quit Genius, to help ensure you stay on track and have the necessary resources to help you stay committed.
+Find out if your employer offers tobacco cessation resources like Pelago, to help ensure you stay on track and have the necessary resources to help you stay committed

 3. Knowing and Managing triggers